GenerateAI/LibriCrowd/README.md

 # LibriCrowd
-A large-scale crowdsourced speech corpus
+A large-scale crowdsourced speech corpus with clean and noisy labels